pspete/CyberArk-PowerTools/ConnectionComponent/README.md

 - Backup-ConnectionComponent
   - Extracts connection component details from a PVConfiguration.xml file.
-  - Any configured connection components to be backed up to file.
+  - Any configured connection components can be backed up to file.

 - Restore-ConnectionComponent
   - Restores a "ConnectionComponent" to a CyberArk PVConfiguration.xml file.